 PIs leaving UofL are responsible for notifying the IACUC Office or Assistant Vice President for Research Services in advance of their departure date to make arrangements for any current IACUC proposals and animals.
 All IACUC proposals under a departing PI must be closed, and arrangements must be made for the transfer or disposition of animals under the proposal(s) (prior to closure), or the proposal must be transferred to another PI and approved via iRIS (using the add/remove personnel form).

-If a PI departs without making prior arrangements, any animals remaining on a departed PI's IACUC proposal(s) will be transferred to the RRF Holding Protocol and the proposal(s) will be closed.
+Per IACUC Policy ("Proposal Review and Approval"), if a PI departs without making prior arrangements, any animals remaining on a departed PI's IACUC proposal(s) will be transferred to the CMRU Holding Protocol and the proposal(s) will be closed within 7 days.
 Studies may not continue on animals assigned to an IACUC proposal that has been closed.
 If no prior arrangements were made for the disposition of the animals (export, transfer, or euthanasia), their disposition will be determined by the Attending Veterinarian.
-All expenses incurred while assigned to the RRF Holding Protocol still remain the responsibility of the original PI or department.
+All expenses incurred while assigned to the CMRU Holding Protocol still remain the responsibility of the original PI or department.

 At least 60 days prior to departure:

-- Contact the IACUC Office (852-7307) or Assistant Vice President for Research Services to inform them of your departure and date of termination.
+- Contact the IACUC Office or Assistant Vice President for Research Services via email to inform them of your departure and date of termination.

 - Begin making arrangements for animals on any of your approved IACUC proposals:

-- If exporting animals to another institution, contact RRF Import/Export Coordinator Chris Wilber (852-6905).
-See the RRF website for further information and the RRF export form.
+- If exporting animals to another institution, contact CMRU Import/Export Coordinator Chris Wilber (852-6905).
+See the CMRU website for further information and the RRF export form.

 At least 30 days prior to departure: